 - Obtaining work as an SNA (CV/Interview skills workshop).

 Additional Workshops (optional)

-Learners will have the opportunity to enrol on the following professional development workshops.
-All of these workshops, with the exception of PECS, are six hours in duration and delivered over one Saturday or two evenings:
+Learners will have the opportunity to enhance their learning and CVs by enrolling on any of the following professional development optional workshops.
+These workshops, with the exception of PECS and TEACCH, are typically 3-6 hours in duration and delivered over one Saturday or 1-2 evenings: